MagicSetEditorPacks/Full-Magic-Pack/README.md

     * a subfolder `data`, which is where the templates are installed.
     * a subfolder `Magic - Fonts`, which contains necessary font files.
     * a subfolder `backup`, which contains the previous stable version of the app.
     * `magicseteditor.exe` and `mse.exe`, the regular version of the app.
+The files are identical.
     * `magicseteditor.com`, a command-line version of MSE for advanced users.
 3. Open the subfolder `Magic - Fonts`.
 It contains several `.ttf` and/or `.otf` files.
 Select them all, right-click on one of them, then click Install.
 Some templates may require additional fonts, provided in the `template specific fonts` subfolder.
 4. If you already had a previous version of MSE, move or copy all other subfolders into your existing MSE folder.
+Otherwise, this folder acts as a stand alone installation.

 # Change Language
 1. Open the following subfolder: